 ADB has been actively promoting innovation and best practices in this area.
 In its Strategy 2020, ADB says it will seek to create an enabling environment for financial inclusion, encompassing rural finance institutions and micro, small, and medium enterprises and explore new technologies to expand access to financial services.
 Further, the Financial Sector Operational Plan details the work ADB will do in the sector, recognizing that financial services should go beyond micro loans to include savings, payments and remittances, insurance, and pensions.

 ADB’s support for inclusive finance is provided through loans, credit lines, investments, grants, guarantees, and technical assistance in the following areas (as defined in the 2014 Project Classification System):

 - remittance management

-- formal institutions - i.e. rural banks and cooperatives
+- rural banks

-To achieve this objective, ADB focuses on:
+To achieve its objective for microfinance, ADB focuses on:

 - creating a microfinance-friendly policy environment

 - developing financial infrastructure